balena-io/docs/CONTRIBUTING.md

 ## Creating Commits in line with Semantic Versioning

-The docs version numbering adheres to [Semantic Versioning](http://semver.org/).
-Please include *at least one commit* in your PR that marks the change-type for the system.
+> **TL:DR** The docs version numbering adheres to [Semantic Versioning](http://semver.org/). **Please include *at least one commit* in your PR that marks the change-type for the system.**

 This change-type can be specified by adding it as a prefix, i.e., `minor: Add some new feature` while creating your commit.
 This is so the PR can be automatically versioned and a changelog generated for it by using versionbot.
-You have the option to choose one of the 3 `Change-type` when proposing a file change.
+You can choose one of 3 `Change-type` options on the nature of your file change.

 - `patch` - For tiny changes that include typo fixes, updating screenshots, adding clarification notes, etc.
 - `minor` - For moderate changes that include updating packages, rewriting documentation, adding new features.